Lithium and Caffeine: Can You Take Them Together?

 Best practical schedule

-Tell your prescriber if you plan to start, stop, or substantially adjust caffeine so a lithium level can be rechecked.
+Tell your prescriber or pharmacist before starting, stopping, or substantially changing a caffeine habit so a lithium level can be rechecked around the change.

-Report new tremor, nausea, vomiting, diarrhea, confusion, or slurred speech immediately — these can signal lithium toxicity.
+Report new tremor, nausea, vomiting, diarrhea, confusion, or slurred speech promptly, as these can signal lithium toxicity.

 Important reminders

-• Watch for hidden caffeine in energy drinks, pre-workout powders, weight-loss supplements, and OTC pain relievers like Excedrin.
+• Count hidden caffeine in energy drinks, pre-workout powders, weight-loss supplements, and combination pain relievers.

 Which specific products are affected?